Upper Approximation Bounds for Neural Oscillators: Upper Approximation Bounds of the Neural Oscillator

-{\bf Remark 8:} Theorem 1 indicates that the approximation error of the neural oscillator in Eq.~\eqref{eq:1} consists of two parts.
-The first one is from approximating $\mathbf{u}(t)$ using the sine transform and the second one is from approximating the continuous mapping $\Psi\left(\mathbf{x},\mathbf{u}_0,t \right)$ in Lemma 3 using the MLP ${\it{\Pi}}(\cdot)$.
-Eq.~\eqref{eq:20} indicates that the decay rate $-1/\left[p\left(M_{\it{\Gamma}} + 1\right) + 1 \right]$ in the second error polynomially diminishes as the width $\wGamma = 2pM_{\it{\Gamma}}$ of the hidden layer of the first MLP ${\it{\Gamma}}(\cdot)$ increases.
-Thus, the neural oscillator in Eq.~\eqref{eq:1} for approximating the causal continuous operators between continuous temporal function spaces also faces the curse of parametric complexity, which is a common problem in neural operators \citep{lanthaler2023operator,lanthaler2025parametric}.
-A recent result on the quantitative estimates of the number of parameters required in neural operators, presented in Proposition 1 of \citet{kratsios2024mixture}, is similar to the second term on the right side of Eq.~\eqref{eq:20}.
+{ {\bf Remark 9:} Theorem 1 first decomposes the input $\mathbf{u}(t)$ into $M_{\itGamma}$ components, and subsequently maps these $M_{\itGamma}$ components to the output $\mathbf{y}(t)$.
+Since the function set $K$ containing $\mathbf{u}(t)$ can be infinite-dimensional, $M_{\itGamma}$ must tend to infinity for the first part of ${\varepsilon _{\bf{y}}}$ in Eq.~\eqref{eq:20} to vanish.
+However, this will cause the convergence rate $-1/\left[p\left(M_{\it{\Gamma}} + 1\right) + 1 \right]$ in the second part of ${\varepsilon _{\bf{y}}}$ to diminish towards zero.} Thus, the neural oscillator in Eq.~\eqref{eq:1} for approximating the causal continuous operators between continuous temporal function spaces also faces the curse of parametric complexity, which is a common problem in neural operators \citep{lanthaler2023operator,lanthaler2025parametric}.